JackRenoson/SpireQuests/README.md

 Your quest also needs to set its reward by calling `addReward`.
 There are several reward types defined in `QuestReward` that should cover most quests (look through that class for what's available).

+Relics/cards/monsters/powers you make should extend the appropriate class in the `abstracts` folder.

 Images unique to your quests should be saved in `anniv8Resources/images/[username]/`.
 Localization is saved in `anniv8Resources/localization/[langKey]/[username]/`.